 A common example of the fallacy

 Probably the most prime example of gambler's fallacy is in the lottery.
-Thousands of players, many who could be classed as having a gambling addiction, purchase tickets week after week, o
+Thousands of players, many who could be classed as having a gambling addiction, purchase tickets week after week, often with various beliefs:

 - The simple, "If I play long enough, I'm bound to win."